rmngrc/bitcoin-game/README.md

 should go through implementing websockets in the backend to get real time updates from the server and send messages to the backend from the frontend.

+## Game Deployment

+The deployment for the infra, backend and frontend have been done through a Github action.
+You can see the implementation at [./github/workflows/deploy.yml](./github/workflows/deploy.yml).

+If you want to do that in your own infrastructure, you will need to set up credentials for it in secrets.

+To know more about deployment details, go to the README.md file of each of the apps (links at the end of the file).

 ## Decisions on Game Logic and Limitations

 Based on the requirements I ended up making some decision in order to improve the user experience: